-These words from Pierre Teilhard de Chardin, French philosopher and Jesuit priest, are relevant for many of us on our recovery journey.
+These words from Pierre Teilhard de Chardin, French philosopher and Jesuit priest, are relevant for many of us on our recovery journey (remember, recovery is for us whether or not our loved one finds help).
 With new hope and a vision for a brighter tomorrow, we may find some disparity between where we want to be and where we actually are.
 Modern conveniences have conditioned us to expect things to come quickly and when we call for them.
-God's kingdom works a bit differently, yet we can be sure that He has great plans for us if we remain patient with ourselves and continue to seek his will through recovery.
+God's kingdom works a bit differently, yet we can be sure that He has great plans for us if we remain patient with ourselves and the work He is doing.

 Jesus knows our natural human tendencies and speaks to our condition of impatience in this week's Gospel reading:

 "To what shall we compare the kingdom of God, Or what parable can we use for it?
 It is like a mustard seed that, when it is sown in the ground, is the smallest of all the seeds on the earth.

 But once it is sown, it springs up and becomes the largest of plants and puts forth large branches, so that the birds of the sky can dwell in its shade."

-It is wise of us to recall moments in our journey where the seed of faith has been sown and watered.
+It is wise of us to recall moments along our path where the seed of faith has been sown and watered.
 Even when things have not gone the way we planned, God continues to call us back to Him in order to consider a better way.
 In recovery, it may feel like we are regressing as we engage in self-discovery and start cleaning up our own side of the street.

 With awareness comes opportunity.
-However, the initial stages of reframing our lives through the twelve steps can be challenging.
+However, the initial stages of re-framing our lives through the twelve steps can be challenging.
 As the seed of faith germinates, some inevitable growing pains will arise.
 This can distract us from the wondrous things God is doing within us!
 Teilhard de Chardin continues to note:

-"And yet it is the law of all progress that it is made by passing through some stages of instability and that it may take a very long time."
+"And yet it is the law of all progress that it is made by passing through some stages of instability- and that it may take a very long time."

 Where have you noticed yourself progressing since beginning your recovery journey?
 Have others mentioned that they have seen a change take place in you?
-Often, others can see the notso-subtle changes in us before we can even notice them ourselves.
+Often, others can see the not-so-subtle changes in us before we can even notice them ourselves.
 In other moments, we may have to be mindful of the expectations we set on ourselves and others, knowing that God has a plan for each of us.